-According to this link on the CBP website, you can select any reason for the replacement, even if not accurate.
 After you pay a $25 fee you will be mailed a replacement card.
 However, if you need a replacement for another reason (for example if you have changed your name after you were approved) you may need to visit a Global Entry enrollment center.

 How to replace a Global Entry card that was not received for FREE